 JW: There was no synagogue anywhere in close proximity to where he lived at the time.
 And because we’re orthodox and don’t drive on the Sabbath, that was a little bit prohibitive to say the Kaddish.
 There’s a very convenient shul down the block.

 GM: Also known as a synagogue.

-JW: Congragation Yehuda Moshe.
-So on every single Shabbos for a year, we would move into the purple hotel to accomodate my father’s responsibility to say the Kaddish for his father.
+JW: Congregation Yehuda Moshe.
+So, on every single Shabbos for a year, we would move into The Purple Hotel to accommodate my father’s responsibility to say the Kaddish for his father.
 So we lived there for about a year, every single weekend.
 You know, me and my sister, the hotel was our playground.

-JW: The culture today, especially in the hostpitality market, for some reason, purple is a predominant color.
+JW: The culture today, especially in the hospitality market, for some reason, purple is a predominant color.
 Not necessarily in the color of the brick, but in all their marketing.
-You’ll look at the neon lights and color of the key fob cards, and the broshures that get printed.
+You’ll look at the neon lights and color of the key fob cards, and the brochures that get printed.
 For some reason, purple is popping, and I’m not quite sure why.